isabella232/dynamic-media-classic.en-1/help/best-practices-optimizing-quality-images.md

       This parameter determines how different the sharpened pixels must be from the surrounding area before they are considered edge pixels and the filter sharpens them.
 Threshold helps to avoid over-sharpening areas with similar colors, such as skin tones.
 For example, a threshold value of 12 ignores slight variations in skin tone brightness to avoid adding "noise", while still adding edge contrast to high contrast areas, such as where eyelashes meet skin.

-      For more information about how you set these three parameters, including best practices to use with the filter, see the following resources:
+      For more information about how you set these three parameters, including best practices to use with the filter, see [Sharpening images in Adobe Scene7 Publishing System and on Image Server](/help/assets/s7_sharpening_images.pdf).

-      Dynamic Media Classic Help topic on [Sharpening an image](https://help.adobe.com/en_US/scene7/using/WS389B162D-2981-41e5-9253-15D22D2ECBC8.html).

-      Best practices white paper [Sharpening images in Adobe Scene7 Publishing System and on Image Server](/help/assets/s7_sharpening_images.pdf).

     * Dynamic Media Classic also lets you control a fourth parameter: monochrome ( `0,1`).
 This parameter determines if unsharp masking is applied to each color component separately using the value `0` or to the image brightness/intensity using the value `1`.